jc943952/CP1404_Practical/README.md

 # CP1404 Practicals Repository

 ## About This Repository
 This repository contains my practical exercises for CP1404.
-It includes projects and exercises completed during the course, demonstrating programming concepts, clean code practices, and problem-solving skills.
+It includes projects and exercises completed during the course.

 ### About Me
 My name is Joshua, I am currently studying Electrical Engineering at JCU.